stugorf/mmgraphrag-odsc-west-2025/README.md

    `git clone {{repo_path}}`
 4. Change directory to the new project directory.
 For example, if you cloned to your dev directory:
    `cd ~/dev/mmgrgraphrag`
-5. Start a Poetry shell.
+5. Install dependencies and create a virtual environment using uv.
 This will create a virtual environment and install any project dependencies.
 If you want to see what packages will be installed before running this command you can open the file _pyproject.toml_ to see what will be installed.
-   `poetry shell`
+   `uv sync`
-6. Run `poetry show` to see installed dependencies.
-You may need to run `poetry install`.
+6. Run `uv pip list` to see installed dependencies.
+You can also run `uv tree` to see the dependency tree.
 7. Change to the notebook directory
     `cd src/mmgraphrag_odsc_west_2025/notebook/`
 8. Initialize BAML